Audio Engineering

 Attendance is mandatory for all levels.
 The pathway has three levels, each building on the last.

-Audio Engineering 15 — Recording & Mixing
+Audio Engineering 15 — Introduction to Recording Studios

 Prerequisite: None | Credits: 5

-Audio Engineering 25 — Live Band Recording
+Audio Engineering 25 — Advanced Recording Studio Techniques - Live Band Recording

 Prerequisite: Audio 15 | Credits: 5